Running Bug Farm

 Once he has lured a hen to him, he puffs up & moves about in a way that lets the hen know he wants to breed.
 If the hen is responsive, she will squat down so that he may climb on her back.

 Once the act is complete, it is business as usual.
 The rooster looks out for his flock while they forage.
-He will repeat the process many times throughout the day with a variety of his hens.
+He will repeat the process many times throughout the day with a variety of his hens, often favoring a particular hen.
 If you've ever wondered, now you know.

 Up next, Goats Giving Birth & Birds Building Nests...